ibm-cloud-docs/appid/profiles.md

 You can add information about your users to their profile such as a role or preference, by setting a custom attribute.
 {: shortdesc}

-By default, custom attributes are modifiable and can be updated by using an App ID access token from a client application.
+By default, custom attributes are modifiable and can be updated by using an {{site.data.keyword.appid_short_notm}} access token from a client application.
 This means that without taking proper precautions either the user or the application can update custom attributes immediately following the first user sign in, provided that they have access to an access token.
 This can potentially lead to unintended consequences.
 For example, a user could change their role from user to admin, which might expose administrative privileges to malicious users.
 {: important}

-1. Navigate to the **Profiles** tab of the App ID dashboard and toggle custom attributes to **Enabled**.
+1. Navigate to the **Profiles** tab of the {{site.data.keyword.appid_short_notm}} dashboard and toggle custom attributes to **Enabled**.
 2. [Obtain an access token](/docs/services/appid?topic=appid-obtain-tokens).
 All incoming requests to your app have an authorization header, with `access_token`.
 3. Make a request to the [the attributes APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Attributes) or add one of the following snippets to your code to use one of the provided SDKs.